 These goal-based financial plans are for different purposes.
 The biggest problem that we see in individuals is they mix their goals most of the time and do not realize the importance of each goal eventually ending up losing the opportunity to create wealth for themselves.

 Let’s evaluate each of the options in detail:

-Short-term financial planning is done to plan your immediate needs.
-For example, If you are not married and you will be soon married in 1-2 years, to manage the expense of marriage you will need money to take care of your marriage arrangements.
+Short-term financial planning is done to plan for your immediate needs.
+For example, If you are not married and you will be soon married in 1-2 years, to manage the expenses of marriage, you will need money to take care of your marriage arrangements.
 This money should be kept in a way that it shouldn’t have the risk of losing money.

-For short-term needs, you should keep your money in places where the risk is absolutely minimum.
-You shouldn’t worry about returns on your investments rather you should worry about capital preservation.
-If you can beat the inflation rate with your short-term Investment then that should be enough for your goals.
+For short-term needs, you should keep your money in places where the risk is absolutely minimal.
+You shouldn’t worry about returns on your investments; rather, you should worry about capital preservation.
+If you can beat the inflation rate with your short-term investment, then that should be enough for your goals.